bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/ht-seq/module7_lab.md

 ![data](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_Load_data.png)

-When data is loaded and/or a task have finished to run the files created are green.
+When the data is loaded and/or a task have finished to run the files created are green.
 Grey indicates that the task is queueing, yellow that the task is beeing processed and red that an error occurred.
-For example after loading the data you should see the following in the right column:
+For example after loading the data you should see the following in the history column on the right:

 ![dataLoaded](http://bioinformatics-ca.github.io/2016_workshops/ht-seq/img/Galaxy_file_1.png)